binaryphile/concorde/README.md

 -   `update` - update a hash with the contents of another hash

--   `with` - extract all hash keys into local variables - operates on true hashes rather than literals
+-   `with` - expand all hash keys into local variables - operates on true hashes rather than literals

 Array Operations